mozerpol/learningRISC-V/implementation/my_implementation/README.md

 |   |___gpio.hex
 ```
 The entire project is in the main *my_implementation* folder.
 The top design is
-*riscpol_design.vhd* file, and the top-level entity is *riscpol*.
-It integrates
+*riscpol_design.vhd* file, the top-level entity is *riscpol*.
+It integrates the
-the core and all peripherals, such as GPIO, UART and Timer. <br/>
+core and all peripherals, such as GPIO, UART and Timer. <br/>
-The test for top design is the file *riscpol_tb.vhd*.
+The test for the top design is the *riscpol_tb.vhd*.
 All instructions used in
 this test are in the *code_samples* folder in the files *general.asm* and
 *general.hex*. <br/>
 The main settings such as the size of memory for data or instructions are in the
-file *riscpol_pkg.vhd*. <br/>
+*riscpol_pkg.vhd*. <br/>
+A data path and a control path is in *core* folder.
+Additionally, there is a
+python script that helps (but is not necessary) to update the instruction
+memory.
+How to use it is described below. <br/>
+The *peripherals* folder contains additional modules (e.g. Timer or UART) that
+aren't necessary for the core, but helps a lot during creating own projects.<br/>
+The *script* folder contains a TCL script that automates the simulation for
+ModelSim in Linux.
+How to run it is described below.
+It is important to run the
+script in the *script* folder.

 ### Simulation
 To run simulation in ModelSim on Linux go to folder *script* and run command: